nl919/elec40004-2019-exam-nl919/readme.md

 Your final submission is whatever the last commit is on master at 10:00 on May 5th.
-Where there are inconsistencies in timing, the timing of observed pushes to github are used - we are well aware that github timestamps can be faked.
+Where there are inconsistencies in timing, the timing of observed pushes to github are used - we are well aware that git timestamps can be faked.

 Backup submissions via hash can be made through blackboard.